Do you present with eloquence at work?

 It’s not often something most people consider when they are call upon to present their ideas at work.

 For me eloquence isn’t something to be reserved exclusively for a grandiose event designed to rally a nation or entertain a wedding party.
 It is simply being able to say the right things in the right way with ease, confidence and simplicity.

 To present with eloquence is within everyones reach

-It does however take a level of awareness, discipline and practice to achieve our end goal of speaking with ease, confidence and simplicity; in other words, eloquently.
+It does however, take a level of awareness, discipline and practice to achieve.

-If you would like to present your ideas more eloquently the following suggestions will go a long way towards helping you.
+If you would like to present with eloquence, the following suggestions will go a long way towards helping you.